LeslieXyang/GE6001-034-M01-Xyang/README.md

 # GE6001-034-M01-Xyang

-a copy for Academic Writing, Norms, and Ethics
+A copy for Academic Writing, Norms, and Ethics
+Edited by xuyang